Answer your Sydney calling!

 Best For: Affluent professionals and families

-Double Bay, just 4km from Sydney's CBD, stands out as the best suburb in Sydney for its luxury harbourside urban lifestyle, designer boutiques, and prestigious vibe.
+Double Bay, just 4km from Sydney's CBD, stands out as the best suburb in Sydney.
 With a high walkability score of 86, errands are a breeze on foot amid tree-lined streets and upscale shops.
 Excellent transport options include buses and ferries from Double Bay Wharf, reaching the CBD in under 20 minutes.
-Infrastructure boasts modern apartments with water views and ongoing developments for premium living.
-Famous hangouts include Blackburn Gardens for harbour vistas, Seven Shillings Beach, and Murray Rose Pool, plus chic cafes and yacht marinas for sophisticated outings.
+This is one of the low crime rate suburbs Sydney, as the crime is controlled through high-visibility CCTV across the streets, plus dedicated patrols funded by the local council.
+There is private security in luxury apartments and rapid neighbourhood watch programs that add more security.
+Famous hangouts include Blackburn Gardens for harbour vistas, Seven Shillings Beach, and Murray Rose Pool.

 Nearest University: University of Technology Sydney (UTS)